shotgunsoftware/tk-shell/README.md

-tk-terminal
+tk-shell
 ===========

-Terminal based engine that runs in a standard C python interpreter
+Shell based engine that runs in a standard C python interpreter